anuradhaakole/customer_churn_analysis/README.md

 - A significant portion of churned users reported *no complaints*, indicating silent churn
 - Improving delivery timelines and post-purchase services could enhance retention

-## 📂 Files Included
-- Excel Dashboard (not included here – available on request)
-- Screenshot of Dashboard (used for portfolios or project showcase)

 ## 🚀 Project Type
 **Customer Churn Analysis | Excel Dashboard | Data Visualization**
 """